10 Practical Benefits And Uses Of Garlic For Health

 If you have a sore throat, try sucking on a slice of raw garlic for 15 minutes to alleviate the pain.

 Alternatively, if you can’t face the thought of eating raw garlic on its own, you could mince the garlic and wait for the allicin to be activated, and then either mix it with orange or lemon juice or eat it on bread with honey.

-Garlic For Blood And Blood Pressure Explained
+3. Garlic For Blood And Blood Pressure Explained

-High blood pressure is one of the main causes for heart attacks and stroke, but the good news is that research has found that the allicin in garlic can significantly lower blood pressure levels.
+High blood pressure is one of the main causes of heart attacks and stroke, but the good news is that research has found that the allicin in garlic can significantly lower blood pressure levels.

 Garlic comes to the rescue here, as well, by stopping the body from turning fat into cholesterol, thereby lowering your blood pressure, and in effect, your chances of suffering a heart attack.

 An intake of a half or whole clove a day can lower your cholesterol levels by 9 to 12 percent (while still increasing positive levels of cholesterol known as HDL cholesterol) which can make a marked difference to your health over an extended period.

 Additionally, red blood cells process some of the nutrients in garlic.
 This helps blood vessels in the body relax, consequently increasing blood flow.
 Through this, consuming garlic gives you a lower risk of heart disease.

 It turns out that adding garlic to your food can actually help you trim your waistline.
 As if you needed another reason to love garlic!
 But why is this so?